slagyr/eflight/_posts/2019-09-03-scooter-batteries.md

 #### Accidental Arc Welding

 We wired up the BMS, connected ground to the scooter's steele chassis, and then there was just the positive lead to connect.
 Justin's fiance Ela (who is now is wife) just arrived and I remarked to them, "This is where it get's interesting."
-In my experience, motor controllers have beefy capacitors and when you close the circuit, there's an frightening arc and glowing electrons.
+In my experience, motor controllers have beefy capacitors and when you close the circuit, there's an frightening arc of glowing electrons.

 At arm's length I gingerly touched the positive lead of the controller to the corresponding lead on the BMS expecting sparks.
 But nothing!
 "Cool!", I said as I relaxed, not realizing that my uninsulated connector was inches from touching the chassis.
 That is until it did touch.

 72 volts with virtually no impedance except the steel chassis.
 SPARKS EVERYWHERE!!!
 Blinding light!
 Crackling thunder!
 I jumped back, as did Justin and Ela.
 Thank goodness the cable was loose and the circuit opened once I let go of it.
-The steel tubing had melted and coin sized gouge was left behind.
-Not enough structural damage warrant repair though.
+The steel tubing had melted and a coin sized gouge was left behind.
+Not enough structural damage to warrant repair though.

 #### Results

 ##### The Good News

 The packs worked!
-Just was back on the road again, cruising the streets of Austin.
+Justin was on the road again, cruising the streets of Austin.

 Before, Justin was lucky to get 20 miles on the scooter before a recharge was needed.
 With the new packs, he estimates he could go 100 miles before needing to charge.

 ##### The Bad News

 1) The original charger that was built into the scooter didn't work.
-We had to cut some CAN wires during the replacement and these provided some needed communications that we were not going to reverse-engineer.
-Justin also lost his build-in batter gauge because of these cut wires, but I built him a separate display to go along with the packs.
+We had to cut some CAN wires during the replacement and these provided important communications that we were not going to reverse-engineer.
+Justin also lost his built-in battery gauge because of these cut wires, but I built him a separate display to go along with the packs.

 2) The BMS software needed tweaking.
-It's not until Justin is on the road and the BMS's cut off power that we realize what the problem is.
-When it happens, Justin has to pull over and restart the bike, although he's gotten good at hot starting it while on the roll.
+For various reasons, while Justin is riding, the BMSs' safety measures kick in and cut power.
+When it happens, Justin has to pull over and restart the bike, although he's gotten pretty good at hot-starting it while on the roll.
+It's not until it happens that we can analyse the logs and see why it happens.
 So the debugging process is a bit pain-staking.

-3) Once of the BMS units got fried.
-The existing system is a black box.
+3) One of the BMS units got fried.
+The speed controller is a black box.
 We don't know exactly how it works or why it does the things it does.
-At one point it produces a voltage spike that destroyed some electronics.
+At one point it produced a voltage spike that destroyed some electronics.
 A new BMS was built and we'll have to see if we can prevent that from happening again.

 All-in-all, a good learning experience.